 Significant changes in fuel prices could have an impact on the amount of consumer discretionary spending, impacting demand for various consumer products we transport.
-Alternatively, those changes could have an inverse impact on commodities such as coal and domestic drilling-related shipments.
+Alternatively, those changes could have an inverse impact on commodities such as coal, petroleum products, and domestic drilling-related shipments.

-- Capital Plan In 2020, we expect our capital plan to be approximately \$3.1 billion, down slightly compared to 2019.
-It is anticipated that capital spending in most asset categories will be flat or down compared to 2019 spending.
-In addition, this plan includes an increase in capacity and facility investments intended to improve productivity and operational efficiency.
+- Capital Plan In 2021, we expect our capital plan to be approximately \$2.9 billion, essentially flat with 2020.
+Implementation of our new transportation plan has generated capacity.
+We will continue to harden our infrastructure, replace older assets, and improve the safety and resilience of the network.
+In addition, the plan includes investments intended to support growth and improve productivity and operational efficiency.
 The capital plan may be revised if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.
-(See further discussion in this Item 7 under Liquidity and Capital Resources Capital Plan). - Financial Expectations We expect volume to be slightly positive in 2020 compared to 2019.
-In the current environment, we expect continued margin improvement driven by pricing opportunities in excess of inflation, ongoing G55+0 productivity initiatives, including Unified Plan 2020, resulting in at least \$500 million of productivity savings, while better leveraging our resources and strengthening our franchise.
+(See further discussion in this Item 7 under Liquidity and Capital Resources Capital Plan). - Financial Expectations We expect volume to be up four to as high as six percent in 2021 compared to 2020, provided the second half of the year's industrial production strengthens as predicted by economists.
+In the current environment, we expect continued margin improvement driven by pricing opportunities in excess of inflation and ongoing productivity initiatives, resulting in approximately \$500 million of productivity savings, while better leveraging our resources and strengthening our franchise.
+We expect to generate strong cash from operating activities along with maintaining our dividend and share repurchase program.
+As the continued effect of COVID-19 is still uncertain, it could have a material impact on our 2021 financial and operating results, but our focus will be on what we can manage, such as increasing productivity; seeking new business opportunities; protecting our employees, customers, and communities; and providing excellent service to our customers.